 How to Find 20 Minutes a Day to Read—Yes, Even if You’re So Busy

-Three easy tips to help you make it happen this summer, plus the best books to read when you only have a small window of time.
+Three easy tips to help you make it happen, plus the best books to read when you only have a small window of time.

 Maybe you don’t have a long, leisurely beach trip coming up.
 Maybe you want to read the latest bestseller that all of your friends are talking about, but you’re kind of devoting all your spare time to Hulu right now.
 Or maybe you just have kids.
-Well, this is the summer of no excuses.
-It’s easy to find small pockets of time to read—it’s good for your brain, and it makes you a more interesting dinner companion—so let our experts help you out.
+But it’s easy to find small pockets of time to read—it’s good for your brain, and it makes you a more interesting dinner companion—so let our experts help you out.

 1. Steal a chunk of your social media time.

 Just because you knew we were going to say it doesn’t mean it’s not true.
-According to Facebook, users spend an average of 50 minutes a day on its platforms (including Instagram and Messenger).
+According to 2018 data from research company SimiliarWeb, users spend an average of about 59 minutes a day on the platform on Android devices, while Instagram users average roughly 53 minutes.
 Take half of that, and you’ve knocked out a chapter or two.
 “Stop saying you’ll find time to read.
 Start saying you’ll make time to read,” says time-management expert Mike Gardner.